manastalukdar/manastalukdar.github.io/website/blog/2019/04/14/interviewing-software-engineers/readme.md

 ## Experienced Candidates

 For experienced candidates, I go through their resume and based on their background, and the requisition requirement, I create a set of technical questions and problems.
+These questions are more aligned with real-world problems rather than being a run-of-the-mill data structures and algorithms problem^[In other words, LeetCode gatekeeping.].
+While it is fair to expect all candidates to have their fundamentals right, I believe  with experienced candidates it is a better use of everyone's time if s/he is interviewed more on real software engineering problems.
 Obviously, a candidate with industry experience is almost always held to a higher standard than a new grad.
 But, by and large, the skills they are tested for broadly follow the same aforementioned patterns.

 ## The Successful Candidate